daem0nc0re/TangledWinExec/README.md

 * __[ProcessGhosting](./ProcessGhosting) :__ This PoC performs Process Ghosting.

+* __[ProcessHerpaderping](./ProcessHerpaderping) :__ This PoC performs Process Herpaderping.
+Due to file lock issue, if you choose a fake image file smaller than you want to execute, file size shrinking will be failed and corrupt file signature for herpaderping process.
+To take full advantage of this technique, fake image file size should be larger than you want to execute.

 * __[ProcessHollowing](./ProcessHollowing) :__ This PoC performs Process Hollowing.
 Unlike the original, the PE image is parsed into a new memory area instead of using `ZwUnmapViewOfSection` / `NtUnmapViewOfSection`.

 * __[TransactedHollowing](./TransactedHollowing) :__ This PoC performs Transacted Hollowing.